 - Bringing order to the back-end with an ERP: An integrated ERP allows employees in different departments( eg: accounting, logistics, and sales, etc) to rely on the same information and data source

-- Product information management (PIM): it is a solution which provides a single place to collect, manage, and enrich your product information, create a product catalog, and distribute it to your sales and eCommerce channels.
+- Product information management (PIM): it is a solution that provides a single place to collect, manage, and enrich your product information, create a product catalog, and distribute it to your sales and eCommerce channels.

 So, we have compared BigCommerce vs Magento, you can see the brief information below!

 LitExtension is designed for all users and requires no technical and programming skills.
-With only a few hours, your migration will be completed accurately and securely by our automated tool.
+In only a few hours, your migration will be completed accurately and securely by our automated tool.
 Especially, the process is so streamlined, you only need to perform simple steps to set everything up: